jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (4) If the manager is an FMC reporting entity by reason only of being a manager of a restricted scheme, the manager— (a) is required to comply with this section; but
   (b) is not required to comply with sections 460 and 461.
+(5) This section does not apply in relation to a registered scheme and an accounting period if— (a) the scheme was established during the accounting period; and (b) no interests in the scheme were issued during the accounting period; and (c) as at the balance date of the scheme, there are no liabilities in respect of the scheme.

 ### 461B Financial statements for overseas FMC reporting entity to include financial statements for New Zealand business
 (1) If an FMC reporting entity that is an overseas company is required to prepare financial statements under section 460, the financial statements that are prepared must include, in addition to the financial statements of the entity, financial statements for its New Zealand business prepared as if that business were conducted by a company formed and registered in New Zealand.